rhyslwells/Data-Archive/content/standardised/Regularisation.md

 Here, $\lambda$ controls the strength of the regularization.
 Higher $\lambda$ values shrink the coefficients more.
 ### Related Topics

-- [[Feature Selection]]: L1 regularization can zero out irrelevant features, improving model [[interpretability]] and reducing computational costs.
+- [[Feature Selection]]: L1 regularization can zero out irrelevant features, improving model [[Interpretability]] and reducing computational costs.
 - [[Model Selection]] techniques for high-dimensional data.

 ### Applications